Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 Yves Beck

-“This gem from Pessac-Léognan is refined, with a delicate texture and perfect balance!”
+"This flagship wine from Pessac-Léognan is refined, with a delicate texture and perfect balance!"

-"The 2019 Château Latour-Martillac Blanc is outstanding, offering a rich, concentrated yet lively and elegant style that will age beautifully.
-The nose is marked by aromas of ripe lemon, honeyed grapefruit, chalky minerality, and subtle floral notes.
+“The 2019 Château Latour-Martillac Blanc is outstanding, offering a rich, concentrated yet lively and elegant style that will age beautifully.
+The nose is marked by aromas of ripe lemon, honeyed grapefruit, chalky minerality, and a few floral notes.
 The wine is medium-bodied to full-bodied, with excellent overall balance and a lovely finish.
-This is a top-class white Bordeaux with a longevity of over 15 years.”
-(Jeb Dunnuck 2022) - Delivery in a wooden case is available for orders of 12 bottles of this wine (depending on country and selected shipping method)
+It is a high-class white Bordeaux with a longevity of over 15 years.”
+(Jeb Dunnuck 2022) - Delivery in a wooden case is available for orders of 12 bottles of this wine (depending on the country and selected shipping method)

-Buy your Latour-Martillac wines at the best price in a private sale!
+Buy your Latour-Martillac wines at the best price through a private sale!

 Starting at €99 on your first order